 Implant Supported Dentures

-Although dentures are great for replacing missing teeth, they are very unstable.
-This makes them uncomfortable, especially when they become loose.
-If dental implant bridges are not suited to you and traditional dentures make you uncomfortable, implant supported dentures are a great solution.
-Enjoy the stability of your dentures without a worry.
+Although dentures are great for replacing missing teeth, they can sometimes move or shift.
+This may feel less comfortable for some patients, especially when they become loose.
+If dental implant bridges are not suited to you and traditional dentures make you uncomfortable, implant supported dentures are an option to discuss with your dentist.
+For some patients, this approach could reduce movement.

 How Do Implant Supported Dentures Work?

-The Implant Supported Denture utilises dental implants (minimum of two for the lower jaw and four for the upper jaw) to provide support and stability to the denture.
+The Implant Supported Denture utilises dental implants (minimum of two for the lower jaw and four for the upper jaw) to provide support and reduce movement for some patients.
 There is a ‘male’ titanium component that fits on to the dental implant.
 There is a ‘female’ component precisely fitted in your denture.
 This clips on to the ‘male’ titanium component in the dental implant.
-They lock together so there is minimal movement like a traditional denture.
+They lock together to help reduce movement compared with a traditional denture for some patients.

 The Procedure for Getting Implant Supported Dentures